Compare critical illness and life insurance quotes today. Get up to £150,000 of cover from £5.52 a month

 Critical illness insurance typically pays out a lump sum if you are diagnosed with a serious illness, such as cancer or kidney failure, for example.

-Critical illness cover can be bought with life insurance or on its own and can be used to pay off large debts like a mortgage.
+Critical illness cover can be bought with life insurance or on its own and can be used to pay off large debts like a mortgage and cover bills while you are prevented from working.
 Here we explain what critical illness insurance covers and who it’s suitable for.

 Critical illness cover pays out a tax-free lump sum if you are diagnosed with one of a list of life threatening illnesses.